Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Spherical geometry

 \item A closed subscheme $Y$ of $X$ is called \emph{compatibly split} in $X$ if there exists a splitting $\sigma : F_{*}\Ocal_{X} \rightarrow \Ocal_{X}$ such that $\sigma(F_{*} I_{Y/X}) = I_{Y/X}$ for the ideal sheaf $I_{Y/X}$ corresponding to $Y \subset X$. \end{enumerate} \end{defn}

 In fact, a closed subscheme that is compatibly split is necessarily reduced (\cite[Proposition 1.2.1]{BK05}).

-In the rest of this section, we denote by $G$, $T$ and $B$ a connected reductive group, a maximal torus and a Borel subgroup containing $T$, respectively.
-For a $B$-variety $X$, there is a notion of {\lq almost $B$-invariant\rq} splitting, defined as follows: \begin{defn}[{\cite[Definition 4.1.4, Lemma 4.1.6]{BK05}}] Assume that $p > 0$.
-Let $X$ be a $B$-variety, and suppose that $\sigma : F_{*} \Ocal_{X} \rightarrow \Ocal_{X}$ is a splitting.
-We say that $\sigma$ is \emph{$B$-canonical} if the following two conditions are satisfied: \begin{enumerate} \item $\sigma$ is $T$-invariant; and \item for any root vector $e$ associated to a simple root (with respect to the chosen $T$ and $B$) and $m \in \ZZ_{\ge 0}$, $\sigma$ is annihilated by the natural action of the $m$th divided power $e^{(m)}$. \end{enumerate} \end{defn}
+In the rest of this section, we denote by $G$, $T$, and $B$ a connected reductive group, a maximal torus, and a Borel subgroup containing $T$, respectively.
+For a $B$-variety $X$, there is a notion of {\lq almost $B$-invariant\rq} splitting, defined as follows: